Xceptance/xlt-documentation/content/en/load-testing/Manual/310-test-execution.md

 =>
 ```

-The following options are offered:
+The following options are available:

-* **Upload test suite (u)**: Choose this option to upload your test suite (code, data, and configuration) to all configured agent controllers.
-This is required at the very beginning and each time you've modified your test suite.
-XLT will only upload files that have been changed to speed up testing.
+* **Upload test suite (u)**: Uploads your test suite (code, data, and configuration) to all agentcontrollers.
+This is required at the beginning and each time you've modified your test suite.
+To speed up testing, XLT will only upload files that have been modified.

 * **Start test (s)**: All agent controllers will receive a start command to spin off one or more agents (depending on configuration) executing the configured tests.
-This effectively starts the load test.
+This starts the load test.

-* **Show agent report (r)**: The current status of the load agents can be monitored by choosing this option.
+* **Show status report (r)**: Displays the current status of the load agents.
 Depending on the configuration, either a short summary (per test case) or a detailed list (per test user) is shown.
 In either case you get information about:
-    * the names of test cases being executed during the load test,
+    * the name of test cases being executed,
-    * how many users are running,
+    * the number of user running,
-    * how often a test case has been executed so far,
+    * execution count of each test case,
-    * how long it took on average to execute the test case,
+    * average runtime of each test case,
-    * how many events and errors occurred, and
+    * events and errors counts, and
     * the overall progress.

-* **Download test results (d)**: Each load agent writes log files and runtime data files.
-Choose this option to download this data from all configured agent controllers.
-After entering the _d_ command, a menu will appear where you can choose the amount of data to download.
-Press 1, 2 or 3 here.
+* **Download test results (d)**: Downloads log and measurement information from all agentcontrollers.
+A submenu will appear where you can choose the amount of data to be downloaded.
 The files are saved to a newly created directory at the location specified in `default.properties`.
 By default, the result directory is set to `<XLT>/results`.
-The name of the new directory is given by the current date and time, for example: `20190501-161718`.
+The new directory name is the current timestamp, for example: `20190501-161718`.

-* **Create report (c)**: Generates a load test report of the last downloaded test results.
+* **Create report (c)**: Generates a test report of the last downloaded results.

-* **Abort test (a)**: Choose this option to immediately terminate any running load agent.
+* **Abort test (a)**: Terminates a running load test.

-* **Ping agent controllers (p)**: Pings all agent controllers once to check reachability.
+* **Ping agent controllers (p)**: Pings all agent controllers to check reachability.

-* **Show agent controller information (i)**: Displays basic information about the configured agent controllers (such as XLT/Java/System version, status).
-If a test suite has already been uploaded, this also displays an overview of the configured load profile, e.g.:
+* **Show agent controller information (i)**: Displays information about the configured agentcontrollers such as XLT, Java, and system status).
+If a test suite has already been uploaded, it displays an overview of the configured load profile too, e.g.:
 ```
 -------------------------------------------------------------------------------
 Test Case | Arrival Rate [eff] | Users [eff] | Load Factor | Measurement Period